STRUDELPOETICS.LIVE

 Sing a phrase into the browser.
 Detected pitches are quantized to a scale and dropped straight into the editor as a named pattern.

-Naming the variable and injecting into editor
+Naming the variable and injecting into the editor

 Name the variable, pick a sound, and the pattern injects directly into the top of the editor.